cbjrobertson/pulley_materials/README.md

 we can alter:
 1. Ceiling height (defined with \a)
 1. Pulley diameter (defined with \radlg and \radrp)
-1. rope thickness (you'll need to add a `\width` variable for this, as I showed you on Friday).
+1. Rope thickness (you'll need to add a `\width` variable for this, as I showed you on Friday).

 Please set baseline values as follows: